turbot/guardrails-docs/docs/guides/hosting-guardrails/updating-stacks/update-workspace/index.md

 # Update Workspace TE Version

 In this guide, you will:
-- Update a Guardrails workspace to a new TE version using AWS CloudFormation
+- Update a Guardrails workspace to a new TE version using AWS CloudFormation.

 A Guardrails [Workspace](/guardrails/docs/reference/glossary#workspace) is updated to a new version by referencing a newly installed [TE](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-te) product within the workspace stack.
 This ensures the workspace benefits from the latest TE features and improvements.